jabberbees/ecucumber/README.md

         Then the result should be 120 on the screen

 Please look at the reference guide below if you need more information on how to write tests.

+Run make once to have ecucumber detect the new test.

+    make

+You need to run make once each time you add new Gherkin tests.

 ### Execute tests
 At this stage your test is executable even though you have not provided any Erlang code.